An7orAhmed/chaquopy_flutter/README.md

 ### Notes
 - Ensure Python 8.3 is installed on your system.
 - Update the paths and dependencies based on your project’s requirements.
-- Verify the `script.py` file is correctly placed under `android/app/src/main/python` if you want to run python script from flutter.
+- Verify the `script.py` (given in this repo root dir) file is correctly placed under `android/app/src/main/python` if you want to run python script from flutter.
 - Verify the `test-py.py` or your own file is correctly placed under flutter assets folder and also included in `pubspec.yml` file.

 You are now ready to use Chaquopy with Flutter! 🎉